CodelyTV/pr-size-labeler/README.md

           xl_label: 'size/xl'
           fail_if_xl: 'false'
           message_if_xl: >
-            'This PR exceeds the recommended size of 1000 lines.
+            This PR exceeds the recommended size of 1000 lines.
             Please make sure you are NOT addressing multiple issues with one PR.
-            Note this PR might be rejected due to its size.’
+            Note this PR might be rejected due to its size.
           github_api_url: 'api.github.com'
           files_to_ignore: ''
 ```